Fractions of a Set

 The game ends when all baskets are secured.
 The player that secured the most baskets wins.

-My youngest struggled with this game a little, and I found it a great way to review what a numerator and denominator is.
-I was constantly asking him a question like….
+My youngest struggled with this game a little, and I found it a great way to review what a numerator and denominator are.
+I was constantly asking him a question like…

 “You have 5/6.
 What is the only basket you can look at?
 Why?”